-is available online.
+AA Membership is available online.

 If you have a spare tyre and plan to change it yourself, make sure you’re in a safe location with adequate lighting first.
 Try to avoid changing the wheel on the hard shoulder of the motorway or at the side of a busy road.
 Similarly, don’t try to change the wheel on soft or uneven ground.
-If there are passengers in the vehicle, move them outside and to a safe place.
+If passengers are in the vehicle, move them outside and to a safe place.

 You will then need to locate your tools: the jack, the spare tyre, the wheel brace with extension bar if necessary and the wheel-nut adaptor.
 It’s also advised to keep gloves in the car, something to kneel on, a torch and a reflective jacket to make sure you can be seen.
 When you have located your tools, make sure your engine is off, and your hazard lights are on.
 Apply the handbrake and put the vehicle into first gear.

 Take out your spare wheel from the boot and lay it on the ground.
 Once this is done, get your wheel brace and loosen the wheel nuts anticlockwise before you lift the car with the jack.
 Don’t remove them at this point.
 Some cars come with anti-theft nuts, so you’ll need to start with that one: see your car manual.
 If you need to, lock the wheel-nut adaptor.
-See images below.
+See the images below.

 You can then carefully remove the damaged wheel – AA Rescue suggests you place it on its side underneath your car for safety.
 Now it’s time to put on the spare wheel and secure it.
-Loosely refit the top wheel nut first and then tighten the remaining wheel nuts by hand.
+Loosely refit the top wheel nut first, then tighten the remaining wheel nuts by hand.
 Then lower the jack slowly until the wheel touches the ground and won’t turn.
-Get your wheel brace and tighten the wheel nuts fully and put your old wheel in the boot.
+Get your wheel brace, tighten the wheel nuts fully, and put your old wheel in the boot.